teancom/codex/aws.md

 After it is deployed, you can do a quick test by hitting the HAProxy machine

 ```
-$ bosh vms aws-proto-concourse
+$ bosh vms us-west-2-proto-concourse
-Acting as user 'admin' on deployment 'aws-proto-concourse' on 'aws-proto-bosh'
+Acting as user 'admin' on deployment 'us-west-2-proto-concourse' on 'us-west-2-proto-bosh'

 Director task 43